idaholab/MontePy/README.md

 * Can parse the following surfaces exactly P(X|Y|Z), C(X|Y|Z), C/(X|Y|Z) (I mean it can do PX, and PY, etc.)
 * Can read in all other cards but not understand them
 * Can write out full MCNP problem even if it doesn't fully understand a card.
+* Can write out the MCNP problem verbatim, if it has not been modified at all.
+* Can quickly access cells, surfaces, and materials by their numbers.
+For example: `cell = problem.cells[105]`.
-* Has 110 test cases right now
+* Has 127 test cases right now

 Quick example for renumbering all of the cells in a problem: